mihirchhiber/TopicResearcherBot/README.md

-# TopicResearcherBot
+# Topic Researcher Bot

-**TopicResearcherBot** is an intelligent assistant designed to streamline the process of researching and analyzing online content.
+**Topic Researcher Bot** is an intelligent assistant designed to streamline the process of researching and analyzing online content.
 It uses LLMs (via LangChain and Ollama) to automate topic-based article discovery, content cleaning, and summarization.
 This tool is ideal for researchers, analysts, and content teams who want fast, structured insights from recent web articles.

 ---